weaversa/cryptol-course/labs/saw/Bittwiddling/BittwiddlingAnswers.md

 Before working through this lab, you'll need
   * Cryptol to be installed,
+  * the Software Analysis Workbench (SAW) to be installed,
   * this module to load succesfully, and
   * an editor for completing the exercises in this file.

+A precompiled bitcode file is provided so that you don't need to compile the sample C code.
+If you want to compile the C code yourself, you'll need to install the [Clang C compiler](https://clang.llvm.org/). **SAW usually lags behind Clang releases.
+Check here (https://github.com/GaloisInc/saw-script#notes-on-llvm) for a list of supported versions of Clang.**

 You'll also need experience with
   * loading modules and evaluating functions in the interpreter,